Best Smart Locks for Beginners (2026 UK Guide)

 The single feature that future-proofs your smart lock buy

-Matter is a multi-vendor standard that lets devices from different manufacturers talk to each other through any compatible hub — Alexa, Google Home, HomeKit, SmartThings, or Home Assistant.
+Matter is a multi-vendor standard that lets devices from different manufacturers talk to each other through any compatible hub - Alexa, Google Home, HomeKit, SmartThings, or Home Assistant, the open-source smart home automation platform,.
 In practice, a Matter-over-Thread smart lock will work with whatever ecosystem you have today, and whatever you switch to in three years' time.
 Without Matter, you're betting on the manufacturer's app and their integration roadmap.

 In 2026, Matter support on smart locks is improving but not universal.
 The new generation (Yale Assure Lock 2 Plus, August 4th Gen Matter, Aqara U200) all support Matter properly.
 Older models - including the original Yale Assure Lock and the August 3rd Gen - do not, and won't be retrofitted.
 If you have any flexibility, buying a Matter-enabled lock is the most reliable way to keep your options open.

-The deeper Matter explainer (and why "Thread" is the radio you want for battery-powered devices) is in our Matter for normal people piece.
+The deeper Matter explainer (and why "Thread" is the radio you want for battery-powered devices) is in our Matter for mere mortals piece.
 The short version: Matter is the API, Thread is the wireless radio, and battery-powered locks are exactly what Thread was designed for.

-Battery life — the spec that lies the most
+Why is battery life the spec that lies the most?

 Manufacturer claims of 12 months almost never match reality